Investing in coal stocks

 Why invest in coal stocks?

 China consumed over 50% of the world’s coal production in 2018, according to the BP Statistical Review of World Energy.
-While the global coal demand should remain stable through 2024, China’s coal demand is predicted to peak in 2025.
+While the global coal demand should remain stable for a while, China’s coal demand could peak in 2025.

 High demand for this fossil fuel is likely to bump coal stock prices in the foreseeable future.
 So although coal won’t be the dominant energy source that it once was during the Industrial Revolution, it’s not going anywhere yet.